 Life is full of transitions.
 There will be times when help is needed to cope with life transitions.
-The death of a loved one, sudden loss of a job, depression, anger issues, relationship changes, navigating life stages or cycles can leave one feeling drained and struck.
+The death of a loved one, sudden loss of a job, depression, anger issues, relationship changes, and navigating life stages or cycles can leave one feeling drained and struck.
 Seeking clinical help can be beneficial.

 Are there any signs that indicate counseling may be necessary?

 Each person handles transitions and challenges differently.
-If you notice that you are not yourself, are using drugs, alcohol or sex to cope, or find it difficult to manage your grief/loss of a loved one, cannot manage to do the things you like to do, or have experienced a trauma, it may be necessary for you to seek the help of a trained professional to help you to manage your emotions and overcome your time of difficulty.
+If you notice that you are not yourself, are using drugs, alcohol, or sex to cope, or find it difficult to manage your grief/loss of a loved one, cannot manage to do the things you like to do, or have experienced trauma, it may be necessary for you to seek the help of a trained professional to help you to manage your emotions and overcome your time of difficulty.

 What benefits can I expect from counseling?